thomasabishop/eolas/Databases/GraphQL/Key_characteristics_of_GraphQL.md

 ## Architecture

-From the point of view of the frontend, GraphQL is a query language that may be used via wrappers for the given frontend framework or language (JavaScript, React, .NET etc).
-You can make direct `fetch` requests to a GraphQL server or use a third-party dedicated client like Apollo (specifically designed for React).
+From the point of view of the frontend, GraphQL is a query language that may be used via wrappers for a given framework or programming language (such as Apollo) or directly simply by sending requests over HTTPS to a single URL.

 From the point of view of the backend, GraphQL is a **runtime** that provides a structure for servers to describe the data to be exposed in their APIs.
 We call this structure the **schema**.
 For example, the GraphQL server might translate the query into SQL statements for a relational database then take what the storage engine responds with, translate it into JSON and send it back to the client application.

+> The backend implementation of GraphQL is known as the **GraphQL server**.
+This server is distinct from any of the physical servers that the backend may rely on.
+The client queries the GraphQL server.

 Client requests are sent over HTTPS and the data is typically returned in the form of JSON: